camunda-community-hub/camunda-7-cockpit-plugin-statistics/README.md

 ## Get started

 To include this plugin into your cockpit you can either include it in your custom build on [camunda's plugin store](http://camunda.org/plugins/) or you build the cockpit on your own and deploy it to your server.
 Do not forget to customize build.properties in case you choose the latter option.
+Please customize testdbs.properties.example, too to get the tests running on your system.
+Please see the provided maven profiles for further options.

 ## Known issues

+- zoom in/out not working with enabled "statistics" tab in process definition detail view
 ## Roadmap

 **features we are working on**

-- feedback mechanism
-- drill-in/out for process instance / activity pie charts
 - overlay information for rendered process diagram
 - more analytics graphs
-- general refactoring
-- tests

 **todo**

 - implement some kind of caching mechanism
 - implement a generic dashboard mechanism
-- implement further graphs
+- implement further graphs (cases)
-- migration to version 7.2.0
 - more tests

 **done**

+- db query tests for different databases
+- drill-in/out for process instance / activity pie charts
+- feedback mechanism
+- general refactoring
 - chart showing start and end times of process instances and activities per process definition
 - chart showing start and end times of process instances and activities (all available)
 - piechart of running, ended and failed process instances (all available)